Nadelgren/mpLCP_solver/readme.txt

     z >= 0

-where x is a k-dimensional vector of parameters which lies in an "attainable" set X, w and z are h-dimensional vectors of decision varaiables, M(x) is an h-by-h matrix of affine functions of x, and q(x) is an h-dimensional vector of affine functions of x.
-Also note that an apostophe has been used above to denote matrix transpose.
+where x is a k-dimensional vector of parameters which lies in an "attainable" set X, w and z are h-dimensional vectors of decision variables, M(x) is an h-by-h matrix of affine functions of x, and q(x) is an h-dimensional vector of affine functions of x.
+Also note that an apostrophe has been used above to denote matrix transpose.
 For background information on mpLCP, please see the above mentioned dissertation and the references therein.